dtonon/papiro/README.md

 # Encode a file to qrcodes in single pdf
 ./papiro.sh -c memo.txt

+# Interactively create a new vim encrypted file and then process it
+./papiro.sh -x

 # Encode a file to qrcodes keeping the filename secret
 ./papiro.sh -c thisphoto.jpg -a